tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 008.md

 - Vaelion beats the Captain at arm wrestling
 - We sail out towards the Four-Fold sea and encounter some pirates.
 - Drovak hid in a barrel and definitely scared the pirates we engaged.
+- We subdue the pirates, capture the captain, and gain a new "shipmate" named Frank who converted from the otherside.